FUN FACT: I went to college in Pennsylvania, studying Philosophy & History.

 FUN FACT: Rowan has played the fiddle since he was 6 years old.

-BIO: Growing up in Puget Sound, you will find Rowan playing in the mountains when there is snow, then sailing and mountain biking when the sun shines.
+BIO: Growing up playing in the Puget Sound region, you can now find Rowan playing in the mountains when there is snow and sailing or mountain biking when the sun shines with his partner and dog, Rupert.
 He loves exploring close to home as there are a lifetime of peaks, lakes and coastlines to explore.
-Rowan has been the mechanic on the Mother Goose Flotilla, Marine Technician and now works as our Parts Manager.
-He enjoys being involved with all aspects of NW Explorations.
+Rowan was the mechanic on the Mother Goose Flotilla for three summers.